Interviews

 • [Job Title] interview: A few questions

-2. Begin With a Polite Greeting
+2. Begin with a polite greeting

-• Dear Name
+• Dear Ms. Chen

-• Hello Name
+• Hello Mr. Johnson

-3. Acknowledge the Context
+3. Acknowledge the context

 • Show gratitude by thanking the interviewer for their time